TGenNorth/ISGPipeline/README.txt

 PLEASE NOTE:
 Copy the reference fasta file to the root of the "analysis1" directory.
-This file must be named: "ref.fasta".
+This file must be named "ref.fasta".
 So, in this example, we would have the file "analysis1/ref.fasta".

 3. Run ISGPipeline again, this time with arguments to the necessary dependencies